Rattlesnake Master

 Maintenance

 Important prairie indicator.
 Makes an excellent focal point in a garden.
 Can be a profuse self-seeder.
 Remove spent bloom stalks if desired or leave to seed for wildlife.
 The spiny leaves are unpalatable to grazing livestock.
-Propagation: seed, root division.
+Native habitat: prairies, sandy roadsides, open woods.

 Blooms May-August.
 Looks like a thistle but is in the carrot family.
 Long, narrow leaves are blue-green, yucca-like, with parallel veins and soft prickles widely spaced.
 Leaf retention depends on the region.
 Spherical flower heads are made up of many small white flowers with whitish bracts that appear at the end of branches.
 The fruit is a schizocarp: a dry fruit that splits into separate segments at maturity, each containing a single seed.
 Has a honey fragrance.